Thimble Collectors International (TCI) celebrated its 40th Anniversary in 2018. The organization has members from around the world.

 The HISTORY OF TCI can be viewed here.
 This is a history of how thimble collectors joined to share their common interest, first by correspondence and then by meeting in local groups.
 This led to the formation of TCI.
 This information was originally written in 1998, but as with any organization, we continue to grow and the history must be expanded upon and updated.
 TCI holds a convention every two years in different cities around the USA.

 The TCI BULLETIN, the organization’s newsletter, is produced four times a year and is filled with informative articles on needlework tools and thimbles as well as other useful information for the collector.
 As an example, by clicking on the title in blue, you can read a wonderful article from the Winter 2017 issue titled Two Hundred Years of Iroquois Beadwork by Dolores Elliot.
 Dolores was a guest speaker at the 2016 Niagara Falls, New York, convention.
 All past Bulletin issues are available to read or download in the Members Only side of our website.

 The 2020 convention has been postponed due to the COVID-19 virus.
-It will now take place 2-5 June 2021.
-Join TCI today and meet up with collectors in Coeur d’Alene, Idaho, in 2021!
+It will now take place on 2-5 June 2021.
+Join TCI today and meet thimble and needlework tool collectors in Coeur d’Alene, Idaho, in 2021.